Revised September 2020

 The Raymond Mander & Joe Mitchenson Theatre Collection

 This magnificent archive contains a significant amount of Music Hall and musical comedy material and is now housed in the University of Bristol.
-Email your query to email@example.com or ring 0117 331 5086.
+For queries ring 0117 331 5086 or email: firstname.lastname@example.org.

 Family Records Centres

-The Family Records Centre registers of births, marriages and deaths are now on microfiche and may be searched at centres in Birmingham, Bridgend, Manchester, Newcastle, Plymouth, Westminster, and at the British Library.
+The Family Records Centre registers of births, marriages and deaths are now on microfiche and may be searched at centres in Birmingham, Bridgend, Manchester, Newcastle, Plymouth, Westminster, London Metropolitan Archives and at the British Library.
 For details ring 0300 123 1837.
 Registers may also be searched at www.freebmd.org.uk.
-The entries date from 1837 and certificates may be ordered online from the General Register Office on www.gro.gov.uk/.
+The entries date from 1837 and certificates may be ordered online from the General Register Office on www.gro.gov.uk.
 The postal address is General Register Office, PO Box 2, Southport, Merseyside PR8 2JD.
-For details ring 0300 123 1837.
 A difficulty which very often arises when searching is that the registers only contain artistes' legal names, not their professional ones.
 A further complication is that married women were (and usually still are) registered at death under their husbands' surnames.

 This database covers the years 1838-1944, though the great majority of entries is for 1911 to 1918.
-This archive includes local press advertisements, previews and reviews from The Era, The Stage, and The Music Hall and Theatre Review, plus rehearsal calls from The Era and The Stage.
-Email your queries to firstname.lastname@example.org.
+The archive includes local press advertisements, previews and reviews from The Era, The Stage, and The Music Hall and Theatre Review, plus rehearsal calls from The Era and The Stage.
+It is not online so email your queries to email@example.com.

 The London Music Hall Database

-An appeal for information in Call Boy, the quarterly journal of the British Music Hall Society, may be made via the editor, Geoff Bowden, on firstname.lastname@example.org
+An appeal for information in Call Boy, the quarterly journal of the British Music Hall Society, may be made via the editor, Geoff Bowden, at email@example.com

 British Library shelfmarks are given in brackets.